The Ultimate Anti Burglary Guide

 - Chalked front fence

 Have a walk around the outside of your home and see what can be seen inside.
 Look through windows as well as the front and back doors.
 This will give you a very good insight into what a potential burglar will see.
-Things such as coin bowls, jewellery, technology like tablets and smart phones are all things that should not be visible from outside the home.
+Things such as coin bowls, jewellery, and technology like tablets and smartphones are all things that should not be visible from outside the home.

-We hope that this guide has helped you with keeping your home burglar proof.
-For any help with security cameras or security alarms give us a call on 07 3353 3248 and our team will organise a time to help you design the perfect system for your home
+We hope that this guide has helped you with keeping your home burglar-proof.
+For any help with security cameras or security alarms in Brisbane, Ipswich, Logan and Moreton Bay and give us a call at 07 3353 3248 and our team will organise a time to help you design the perfect security alarm system for your home.